torfinnnome/oppskrift/README.md

 ## Key Features

 *   **Recipe Management:** Add, view, edit, and delete your personal recipes.
-Recipes can be marked as public (visible to all users) or private (visible only to the creator).
+Recipes can be marked as public (visible to all users, even unauthenticated if rules are set) or private (visible only to the creator).
 *   **Rich Recipe Details:** Store ingredients, multi-step instructions, serving sizes, prep/cook times, categories, and tags.
 *   **AI-Powered Image Suggestions:** Get relevant image suggestions for your recipes based on their titles, powered by Genkit and Gemini.
 Images are stored as data URIs after client-side resizing.
 *   **Dynamic Ingredient Scaling:** Adjust serving sizes on the fly, and ingredient quantities will scale automatically.